Royal tours of Saint Lucia: 21st century

 Prince Harry visited in November 2016.
 He received an official welcome at Pointe Seraphine, and later attended a reception hosted by the Governor-General at Government House.
 The next day, the Prince saw an exhibition cricket match at the Darren Sammy Cricket Ground.
 At Pigeon Island, the Prince attended an outdoor exhibition highlighting various conservation projects run by the young people of Saint Lucia, and unveiled the dedication plaque designating the Castries Water Works Reserve and surrounding rainforest as Saint Lucia's contribution to The Queen's Commonwealth Canopy.
 After departing Pigeon Island, the Prince Harry took part in a sod turning for a racecourse at the development for the St Lucia Turf Club.
 The Prince then travelled by boat from the north of St Lucia to the south-western town of Soufriere, where he attended a St Lucian street festival.

-The Prince of Wales visited in 2019 to celebrate the 40th anniversary of Saint Lucia's independence.
+Charles, Prince of Wales visited in 2019 to celebrate the 40th anniversary of Saint Lucia's independence.
 The Prince was greeted at the airport by Prime Minister Allen Chastanet and Governor-General Sir Emmanuel Neville Cenac.
 The Prince then travelled to the Philip Marcellin Grounds to watch a ceremony and military parade.
 The Prince presented the Commonwealth Points of Light Award to the President of Faces of Cancer St Lucia Dorothy Phillips, on behalf of the Queen.
 In the evening, the Prince attended a reception hosted by the Governor-General for the 500 guests, including Members of Parliament, groups of Commonwealth Awardees and representatives from the Arts and Culture scene in Saint Lucia.

-The Earl and Countess of Wessex visited in 2022 to mark the Queen's Platinum Jubilee.
+Edward and Sophie, the Earl and Countess of Wessex, visited in 2022 to mark the Queen's Platinum Jubilee.
 They arrived in Saint Lucia on 22 April, and later met Prime Minister Philip J. Pierre, and acting Governor-General Errol Charles.
 On 24 April, they attended a jubilee church service and visited Morne Fortune.
 On 27 April, they met locals in Soufrière.
 They also toured a cocoa plantation and met representatives of female-led businesses before visiting Sulphur Springs and having lunch with the prime minister.
 They also watched a performance by young people at the Mini Stadium.
 On 28 April, they wrapped up their tour by meeting pupils from six separate Saint Lucian schools.